dux/egoist/README.md

 * Policy class have to inherit from `Policy`
 * Policy class is calculated based on a given model
-  * if no model given, `ApplicationPolicy` will be used
   * with `@post` (`class Post`) model given, `PostPolicy` class will be used
   * with `@foo_bar` (`class Foo::Bar`) model given, `Foo::BarPolicy` class will be used
   * with `:foo` (`Symbol`) model given , `FooPolicy` class will be used